visvig/vishalv.com/data/authors/default.md

 ---
 Hey, I’m Vishal.

-I am a mechanical engineering and data science graduate from the Indian Institute of Technology Madras and now work in strategy consulting at Monitor Deloitte.
+I’m a mechanical engineering and data science graduate from the Indian Institute of Technology Madras, and I’m now a Strategy & Business Design Analyst at Monitor Deloitte.

+I’ve always geeked out on science and technology.
+In college, being around people building serious tech and research projects got me hooked on startups.
+I began to find it more fun to think about the “next big thing” and which startups would end up playing a big role in it.

-I’ve always loved following technology, and now I’m just as interested in which ideas have the highest potential to create value.
-That’s why I enjoy learning about teams around the world, particularly DeepTech start-ups and research labs, and how they turn hard technical feats into real businesses.
-It’s always interesting to compare notes with friends in the VC space about the bets these companies are placing.
+It’s interesting to compare notes with friends in the venture space about the bets these budding companies are placing, but I wouldn’t say I don’t enjoy the learning process that comes with digging into the science behind what they’re building.

-This site is where I keep a log of what I’m thinking, learning, or simply what I want to return to later.
+This site is where I keep a log of what I’m thinking, learning, or ideas I want to return to later.
 It might also contain my other interests like reading classics or lifting heavy.

-Stick around for a reasonably structured narrative around these areas :)
+Stick around for reasonably structured narratives :)